JinxCodesAI/one/docs/development/ADRs/Adding_New_Projects_to_Monorepo.md

 ## Context

-With the implementation of the `just`-based task system, we need clear guidelines for adding new projects to the monorepo.
+With the implementation of the `proc-runner`-based service orchestration system, we need clear guidelines for adding new projects to the monorepo.
 This ADR provides a comprehensive step-by-step process to ensure consistency, maintainability, and proper integration with our existing infrastructure.